buggregator/server/README.md

-Whether you're an experienced developer or just starting, Buggregator offers essential features like [Xhprof](#1-compatible-with-xhprof), [Symfony var-dumper](#2-symfony-vardumper-server), [Monolog](#3-monolog-server), [Sentry](#4-compatible-with-sentry), [SMTP catcher](#5-fake-smtp-server-for-catching-mail), and[Inspector](#6-compatible-with-inspector) that make it easy to identify and resolve issues.
+Whether you're an experienced developer or just starting, Buggregator offers essential features like [Xhprof](#1-compatible-with-xhprof), [Symfony var-dumper](#2-symfony-vardumper-server), [Monolog](#3-monolog-server), [Sentry](#4-compatible-with-sentry), [SMTP catcher](#5-fake-smtp-server-for-catching-mail), and [Inspector](#6-compatible-with-inspector) that make it easy to identify and resolve issues.
 With no additional packages required, it's effortless to use, making it a must-have tool in your development arsenal.

 #### Contents